-21% of Black Floridians are disenfranchised.
+21% of Black Floridians were disenfranchised.

-Approximately 500,000 Black Floridians cannot vote.
+Approximately 500,000 Black Floridians could not vote.

 both those disenfranchised and the communities in which they reside-communities that are often predominantly Black and already beset with over-policing, over-incarceration and hindered in their efforts to change the conditions of their community.